-New Old Learning objective.
-Level 3 Level 4 Importance syllabus syllabus The student will gain an Learning outcome.
-Learning outcome. category category understanding of: The student will be able to: The student will be able to: WI-SF-COM-04.01.05 WC02.08 Grouping well barrier elements into primary and secondary barrier envelopes.
+Syllabus Category Learning objective.
+The student will gain an understanding of: Level 3 Learning outcome The student will be able to: Level 4 Learning outcome The student will be able to: Importance WI-SF-COM-04.01.05 Grouping well barrier elements into primary and secondary barrier envelopes.
 From a given well system diagram, identify the primary and secondary well barrier envelopes.
 From a given well system diagram, identify the primary and secondary well barrier envelopes.
-A

-Barrie Barrier Management WI-SF-COM-04.02.01 WB06.01 Blow Out Preventers (BOPs) and other Pressure Control Equipment (PCE).
-Explain the function of a BOP and other PCE as barrier elements. В WI-SF-COM-04.02.02 NEW Shearing devices.
-Explain the function and the location of a shearing device in a PCE stack including: - Single shear ram device - Shear/seal ram/valve device.
+A Barrier mana agement WI-SF-COM-04.02.01 Blowout preventers (BOPs) and other pressure control equipment (PCE).
+Explain the function of a BOP and other PCE (such as quick test subs) as barrier elements В WI-SF-COM-04.02.02 Shearing devices.
+Explain the function and the location of a shearing device in a PCE stack including: - single shear ram device - shear/seal ram/valve device.
 Describe situations in which to activate the shearing device.
 From a given situation, assess when to activate the shearing device. В